-- REFER TO HERITAGE VALUE AND CHARACTER-DEFINING ELEMENTS An bistoric place's heritage value and character-defining elements - An historic place's heritage value and character-defining elements are identified through formal recognition by an authority or by nomination to the Canadian Register of Historic Places. - INVESTIGATE AND DOCUMENT CONDITION AND CHANGES On-site investigation as well as archival and oral history research should be carried out as a basis for a detailed assessment of current conditions and previous maintenance and repair work.
+- REFER TO HERITAGE VALUE AND CHARACTER-DEFINING ELEMENTS - An historic place's heritage value and character-defining elements are identified through formal recognition by an authority or by nomination to the Canadian Register of Historic Places. - INVESTIGATE AND DOCUMENT CONDITION AND CHANGES On-site investigation as well as archival and oral history research should be carried out as a basis for a detailed assessment of current conditions and previous maintenance and repair work.